Becoming the De Facto Market Leader:

 Reliable, Affordable, Strong Authentication (RASA)

 Since the start of CloudGate in December of 2008, we have operated the service for more than 8 years.
-We have succeeded in increasing our user base to more than 680,000 users within 1,500 companies.
+We have succeeded in increasing our user base to more than 720,000 users within 1,500 companies (as of March 2018).
 In this final section of the CloudGate story, I would like to summarize the factors driving CloudGate adoption in the marketplace: CloudGate provides Reliable, Affordable, Strong Authentication.

 All in all, we have served more than one billion user authentications while attaining 99.99% availability for the last five years.
 High availability is a term that is easy to understand for system administrators.
 However, when talking to end users, reliable is a term they use when referring to CloudGate.
 CloudGate enables a quick login regardless of the time of the day, day of the week or month of the year.
 CloudGate’s dependability is a result of our efforts to plan capacity, avoid outages, and hold continuous training and rehearsal for quick outage recovery.